 I'm a novelist who writes psychological thrillers.
 I also do stand-up comedy.
-This year I'm taking a show to the Edinburgh Fringe called ADDICTED TO FUN.
+This year I'm took a show to the Edinburgh Fringe called ADDICTED TO FUN.
 When I'm not doing either of those, I work for the BBC as a trainer.

 I was born in Portsmouth and studied English at University College London, followed by a postgraduate diploma in Radio Journalism in Falmouth.
 I worked in commercial local radio for 20 years - firstly as a journalist at Ocean Sound in Hampshire, then as Director of Programming at Lincs FM in Lincolnshire.

 I took a career break in my early forties to concentrate on writing novels and doing stand-up comedy.
 I also taught radio journalism, creative writing and comedy sketch-writing.
 I joined the BBC in 2012, initially as Managing Editor of BBC Radio Leicester and then as a lead trainer for BBC Academy.